Read about skills required and career options after BCA & MCA, various employment opportunities in India after obtaining a BCA and MCA degree.

-Aspirants of the field tend to do their bachelors in Computer Applications (BCA) and then move ahead to do their Masters in the same field.
+A large number of aspirants looking for career options after BCA often finish off doing their Masters in the same field.
 BCA followed by an MBA or MCA is the common path for people interested in the field of Information Technology (IT).
 While BCA makes the base for a successful career in this field, MCA adds the specialised touch.
-In BCA, subjects related to basics of technological applications such as mathematics, data base management system, business data processing, system analysis, statistic and optimisation technique etc are taught at an elementary level.
+In BCA, subjects related to basics of technological applications such as mathematics, database management system, business data processing, system analysis, statistic and optimisation technique etc are taught at an elementary level.

 Admission to both, BCA and MCA, can be obtained on the basis of entrance exams in most of the colleges in India.
-While having Mathematics as a subject in graduation or at the school level is must, there are no other set eligibility criteria.
+While having Mathematics as a subject in graduation or at the school level is a must, there are no other set eligibility criteria.
 Though having a science background helps in grasping the concepts faster.
 Being a technical field, a logical bent of mind along with adaptability to the working environment are some of the other pre-requisites in this field.

 Some of the key responsibilities of an IT professional are to develop new software to ease the working environment; integrating software with existing systems; testing the feasibility of the new software; support, maintain and document software functionality and also to ensure that the software is user-friendly for others working on it.
 Though the work remains basically the same, as a person grows on the management ladder, along with taking care of the systems, the responsibility also becomes to supervise those working under him/her.
 Apart from taking a managerial position or working in a company, a software professional can be a specialist in any of the core languages and can become a consultant in that field too.
 This gives the person liberty to exercise his will on his time.

-With a steep increase in the internet penetration in the country, jobs involving web services too are becoming a popular option.
+With a steep increase in the internet penetration in the country, jobs involving web services are becoming a popular option.
 Technical writers are in demand and earn good packages too.